 |CHEAPEST MONTH TO FLY TO INNSBRUCK FROM LOS ANGELES||October||28% cheaper||Flying from Los Angeles to Innsbruck costs on average just $703 in October|

 |MOST EXPENSIVE MONTH TO FLY TO INNSBRUCK FROM LOS ANGELES||March||32% more expensive||It costs about $1,282 for flights to Innsbruck from Los Angeles in March|

 |MOST POPULAR MONTH TO FLY TO INNSBRUCK FROM LOS ANGELES||February||777% more users visited||More momondo users searched in flights to Innsbruck from Los Angeles in February than any other month|

 $28 is the cheapest deal found on momondo in the last two weeks for a flight to Innsbruck.
-This flight is from Niš and is 96% cheaper than most flights to Innsbruck.
+This flight is from Palma de Mallorca and is 97% cheaper than most flights to Innsbruck.
 To find the cheapest price to Innsbruck from your area, use momondo’s Airport-to-Airport Pricing Tool.

 The cheapest day to depart from United States to Innsbruck is on a Sunday when prices can be found for as low as $558.
 On the other hand, Thursday is the most expensive day to depart from United States because it is more convenient for both business and leisure travelers.
 As a result, prices tend to be around $928.